 In this darkly comic noir masterpiece from Billy Wilder, a struggling Hollywood screenwriter (William Holden) moves in with a delusional silent film star named Norma Desmond (Gloria Swanson) who wants him to write the script for her big comeback.
 But when the writer strikes up a relationship with a younger woman (Nancy Olson), the eccentric diva goes dangerously insane with envy.
 Sunset Boulevard is both film noir and dark comedy, a psychological thriller as well as a peek behind the sordid curtains of Tinseltown.
 It’s also about as campy as a film can get without losing its classic status.
 There’s nothing else quite like it.

 You’re immediately pulled in by narration from a dead man.
 Yes, Holden’s character starts off the story floating face down in Swanson’s swimming pool.
 The rest of the movie shows you how he got that way.
-Swanson, almost playing herself here, is introduced early on — mistaking the wandering Holden for her dead chimpanzee’s pallbearer.
+Swanson, a real life aging silent film star, is introduced early on — mistaking the wandering Holden for her dead chimpanzee’s pallbearer.
 (Did I mention the campy aspect?)
-Swanson is magical as Norma Desmond, over-acting and chewing the scenery like a drag queen on speed.
+Swanson is magical as Norma Desmond, chewing the scenery and charging the film with her suitably over-the-top performance.
 The Oscar-winning screenplay gives her a plethora of great moments, but my favorite comes in her first scene with Holden when she rails against her own obscurity.

 Holden: “You’re Norma Desmond.
 You used to be in silent pictures.
 You used to be big.”